-

 STEP 4: Camp Team Reviews Paperwork

-After steps 1-3, we will review your paperwork and contact you with next steps, which may include scheduling a phone consultation, or other steps.
-This usually takes 2-3 business days.
+After steps 1-3, we will review your paperwork and contact you with next steps, which may include a phone consultation, or other steps.
+This usually takes 4-5 business days.

 STEP 5: Pay Registration Fee (Final Step to Official Registration)

-Once approved, your card on file will be charged the Registration Fee of $1,550 ($1,400 for returning campers/clients).
+Once approved, your card on file will be charged the Registration Fee of $1,600 ($1,450 for return campers/clients).
 Payment confirms official registration, and you will receive a confirmation email.

 Now you are officially registered!
-We will send you a confirmation email and to Schedule the Required Pre-Camp Services.
+We will email you a confirmation and to schedule the required Pre-Camp Services.

 STEP 6: Schedule Pre-Camp Intake Evaluation (Parent Only, Virtual)